Jewel of the Seas vs Liberty of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Jewel of the Seas has thirteen different dining options like Chops Grille, Giovanni's Table, and Izumi Sushi & Hot Rocks.
+The Jewel of the Seas has eight different dining options like Izumi Sushi & Hot Rocks, Windjammer, and Chef's Table.
 Of those options, seven are complementary, or included with your cruise fare.
 The other six options have an additional fee.

 The Liberty of the Seas has four more dining venues.
-Some of its popular venues are Chops Grille, Vintages Wine Bar, and Windjammer. nine of these restaurants are complementary and the other eight have an additional fee.
+Some of its popular venues are Windjammer, Johnny Rockets, and Chef's Table. nine of these restaurants are complementary and the other eight have an additional fee.

 Restaurants on Royal Caribbean Jewel of the Seas & Liberty of the Seas